PRINCE-PRASAD/SQL/README.md

 SELECT * FROM employee;

-## Show or Select the Different Record of particular fields
+## Show or Select Only the Different Record of particular fields

 SELECT DISTINCT e_gender FROM employee;